royfactory/royfactory.github.io/content/posts/cloud/2025-07-15-why-use-kubernetes.md

 ---
+ShowToc: true
-categories: kubernetes
+categories: [kubernetes]
-image: /img/why-use-kubernetes-cover.jpg
 date: 2025-07-15
 description: Why is Kubernetes the go-to solution for container orchestration?
 In this post, you'll discover 10 key advantages of Kubernetes — from auto-scaling and zero-downtime deployments to multi-cloud support and robust automation.
+draft: false
+image: /img/why-use-kubernetes-cover.jpg
 keywords: kubernetes, k8s, container orchestration, devops, cloud-native, benefits of kubernetes, autoscaling, microservices, ci/cd, fault tolerance
-tags: kubernetes k8s containers cloud-native devops autoscaling microservices ci-cd resilience open-source
+tags: [kubernetes k8s containers cloud-native devops autoscaling microservices ci-cd]resilience open-source
-title: 'Why Use Kubernetes?
-10 Reasons It Powers Modern Cloud Infrastructure'
+title: Why Use Kubernetes?
+10 Reasons It Powers Modern Cloud Infrastructure
-ShowToc: true
-draft: false
 ---

 # Why Use Kubernetes?
 10 Reasons It Powers Modern Cloud Infrastructure

 If you’ve been working with Docker and containers, you might wonder: